 - Office of Foreign Assets Control (OFAC) for Compliance Professionals

-If you plan to earn the Certified AML and Fraud Professional (CAFP) designation and have less than five years of experience, you may need to complete both Online Training for AML Professionals and Online Training for Fraud Professionals.
+If you plan to earn the Certified AML and Fraud Professional (CAFP) designation and have less than five years of experience, you may need to complete both the ABA Certificate in BSA and AML Compliance and ABA Certificate in Fraud Prevention.

 The New York Bankers Association is a Local ABA Training Provider.